Understanding and Interpreting the Postnatal Depression Scale Score - IYURVED-IN

 When follow-up care is required

-If an individual's EPDS score suggests a possible risk of postnatal depression, it is crucial to seek follow-up care from a healthcare professional.
+If an individual's EPDS score suggests a possible risk of postnatal postpartum-blues-and-depression-symptoms-causes-and-support?utm_medium=sangria&utm_source=sangria_blogs&utm_campaign=sangria_organic">depression, it is crucial to seek follow-up care from a healthcare professional.
 They can provide a comprehensive assessment and determine the most appropriate course of action, which may include counseling, therapy, or medication.

 Cultural considerations